!

 WORK ENVIRONMENT:

 Work environments will include climate-controlled office spaces, public areas where the noise level may be loud, and outdoors where work may need to be done in inclement weather conditions, including extremes of temperature and precipitation.
+The employee is regularly exposed to various disinfecting agents and common allergens such as latex, nuts, and seafood.

-POSITION TYPE/ EXPECTED HOURS OF WORK.
+POSITION TYPE/ EXPECTED HOURS OF WORK:

-Reports to: Director of Philanthropy
+Reports to: Curator of Education

-Department: Philanthropy
+Department: Education

 ESSENTIAL DUTIES AND RESPONSIBILITIES: